Ewen2015/BatCat/docs/source/.ipynb_checkpoints/tutorial-checkpoint.rst

 .. note::

-    The code above utilize the I/O tolls of **BatCat**, which provided as following section.
+    The code above utilize the I/O tools of **BatCat**, which provided as following section.

 IO Tools